Home - Vertrouwensketen

 A more secure and reliable collection of import containers.
 The Secure Chain is actively pursuing this.
 As the logistics chain, together we create a closed release and collection process that solely involves authorised parties.
 PIN codes will be eliminated.

 The Secure Chain is a joint initiative of the authorities and the business community for digitally boosting the resilience of the port logistics chains.
 The secure and reliable release and collection of import containers in the Dutch ports is an important component of that.
-Sailing area by sailing area, the Secure Chain will first be implemented in Rotterdam.
+The Secure Chain will first be implemented in Rotterdam.
 The process is straightforward, but does require a new operational approach for each link.
 All parties need to take action.

 Deepsea shipping lines and ship agents now no longer issue PIN codes for containers arriving at the port of Rotterdam from Latin America, North America, Africa, Middle East, India, Pakistan, the Far East and Oceania.